Why Finding a Marketing Mentor Is So Important

 Last September, I was perusing AngelList looking for an interesting new project for my digital marketing consulting company when I happened across a Springboard job posting.
 The role was a bit different from the work I typically do helping startups implement marketing-led growth strategies; Springboard was looking for someone to help them develop the curriculum for an online digital marketing course and serve as a marketing mentor.

 As I read the company description in the job posting, the words mentor led jumped off the page to me.
-While I was familiar with many of the online course offerings for digital marketers, I hadn’t come across any that employed Springboard’s model of pairing students with both a carefully curated online curriculum and weekly meetings with a professional marketing mentor.
+While I was familiar with many of the online course offerings for digital marketers, I hadn’t come across any that employed Springboard’s model of pairing students with both a carefully curated online curriculum and regular meetings with a professional marketing mentor.

 The Path of a Marketing Mentor